elec7rik/chill-lab/day5-7/notes.md

 - components and auth logic seperated
 - supabase auth implemented
 - supabase subscription added (for INSERT, UPDATE & DELETE)
+- supabase storage implemented for images

 ## to-remember
 - i made the email column non-unique
 - (else the users wouldn't be able to create multiple tasks)

 ## next todos
-- add supabase file storage
+- polish ui and add more functionality